Do you feel like you have no motivation for anything?

 Unfortunately, the insecurities and the suggestions of others can just shoot down your happy dreams.

 HOW TO FIX IT: Eliminate the people that will suck the motivation out of you.
 It may be hard but necessary.
-And please —be careful who you share information with because everyone can’t handle YOUR goals.
+And please — be careful who you share information with because everyone can’t handle YOUR goals.
+Don’t let criticism from others stop you from fighting for your dreams.

 Goal setting is more than just throwing out an idea and hope that you attain it.
 Goals should be made SMART.